Digital Nomad Tax

 In order to qualify for the status of non-habitual resident in Portugal you need to meet certain requirements.

-The first condition is that you need to become a tax resident in Portugal.
 You are a tax resident in Portugal if you spend more than 183 days in the country in a twelve month period.
 Another way to become a Portuguese tax resident is by having your habitual place of residence there.

 The second condition is that you shouldn’t have been a (regular) tax resident of Portugal in any of the previous five years.